wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/hl7-examples/HL7_message_store.md

 # Storing HL7 Messages

-You can use the HL7 message store to automatically store HL7 messages, allowing you to audit and replay messages as needed.
+You can use the HL7 message store to automatically store HL7 messages.
+This allows you to audit and replay messages as needed.
 The HL7 store is a custom message store implementation on top of Open JPA.

 ## Synapse configuration